Omarfaruk2/Cliek-Shop/README.md

 * This is Gaming Laptop e-website.
 * Our clients buy products and write there valuable reviews.
 * And  also we show Our markect value and monthly sell in Dhasboard...
-* This is one page  website so it is very easy to Shopping our products
+* This is one page  website so it is very easy to Shopping our products.
+* This website creact full of React.js